Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/brave.md

  Brave - A privacy oriented Web Browser based on Chromium.

  The new Brave browser blocks ads and trackers that slow you down and invade your privacy.

  Discover a new way of thinking about how the web can work.

- This script lets you choose between the official binary and the AppImage.
+ This is the official "stable" release.

  ![Screenshot](https://upload.wikimedia.org/wikipedia/commons/8/83/Brave_Browser_Welcome_Page.png)